 I totally agree!
 Sometimes I wear sweats too–sweat in sweats!
 Haha

 Yes, and aside from relaxing my style, I relax my rules for my kids on snacks and devices and TV while I exercise!
 If I can’t get my work-out in at 6AM before the kids get up, l fit it in during the day, in between or after schoolwork, and I ease up on the girls’ activities while I work out.
 I let them have a snack and some device time while I get my work out in!
-I try to be judgement-free of myself during this time, especially, but also when it comes to my self-care!
+During this time, I try to be judgement-free of myself, especially, but also when it comes to my self-care!
 I find trying to let loose and having less mom-guilt allows me to work-out in peace mentally and physically!

 Yes agreed!
 Tessa – Do the girls ever join you on the mat?

 Have Your Kids Join You On the Mat